mbeveridge/DATA0819/README.md

 ### Module 5: Visualizing data

-In this module you will learn how to:
+In this module you will learn to:

 * Create visualizations that don’t just consist of designing beautiful maps and charts, but that are understandable
 * Understand essential visualization concepts, such as visual encodings
 * Choose the right chart or map depending on the nature of the data and the messages it’s meant to convey

 **Discussion Q1** :
 *Share any visualization you like (or dislike) in the forum.
 Explain why you chose it, using the language and concepts you’ve learned in this module.
 After that, reply to the choices of at least TWO other students.
-Be constructive in your comments!*
+Be constructive!*

 **Discussion Q2** :
 *Design at least one visualization with Flourish.
 You can use any dataset you want.
 Publish your visualization, and share the link in the forums.
 After that, gently send feedback to at least TWO other students*

 ### Module 6: Data-driven storytelling

+In this module you will learn to:

+* Determine how storytelling fits into the broader data landscape
+* Identify what makes a good data story, and what makes it relatable and memorable
+* Identify the different shapes that data storytelling can take
+* Embrace experimentation, with examples from The Pudding

+**Discussion Q1** :
+*What has been the most memorable data story that you’ve ever seen?
+Why do you think it stuck with you?
+Share a link if possible.
+After that, comment on the choices of at least TWO other students.
+Be constructive!*

+**Discussion Q2** :
+*What is a question you have that you think would make for a good data story and why?
+Based on it, try to design your own data story — or at least part of it — using any dataset you wish.
+Publish it and share it in the forums.
+After that, send constructive feedback to at least TWO other students*

 ---